livey/livey.github.io/content/posts/2025-01-auto-evolution/index.md

     appendFilePath: false
 ---

-In this post, we will discuss how the autonomous driving industry evolves from modular to end-to-end.
+In this post, we will discuss how the autonomous driving industry evolves from modular to end-to-end. survey papers [14] [15]

 # 3D perception